-All types of legumes and all types of beans are healthy for your body in all different ways.
+All types of legumes are healthy for your body in different ways.
 The more variety you can find a way to incorporate into your diet, the more balanced and whole your system will be.

-Beans and legumes help regulate your digestive system with their high levels of fiber, they have great plant protein, and often have antioxidants that help free your body of harmful free radicals, which clears your system of potential for disease.
+Beans and legumes help regulate your digestive system with their high levels of fiber, they're loaded with plant protein, and often have antioxidants that help free your body of harmful free radicals, which clears your system and creates a strong immune system.

 For some silly reason, people tend to be a bit afraid of beans.
 It could be the potential for your body to turn into a noisemaker after eating them, the after effects of Atkins dieting might still be taking its toll on wonderful carbohydrates, or it might be because we're most familiar with two kinds of beans; pork-n-beans and refried beans.